Aggregate accidents by ward

 Your workbook contains one page and one card.
 The card includes a map of Ottawa's wards.
 You won't need this map, so you'll delete it.

 - Click the map card to enable it.
-Click the More button and click the Delete button.
+Click the Card options button and click the Delete button.

 The map card is deleted.